 The Chancellor's Office will hold a Bidder's Conference for this RFA via a webinar.
-Webinars will occur at the Chancellor's Office on the date and time posted on the cover of this RFA.
-The Chancellor's Office requests that potential applicants register for this webinar at www.cccconfer.org.
-Failure to attend the Bidder's Conference will not preclude the submission of an application.
+Webinars will occur at the Chancellor's Office on the date and time posted on the cover

 G. Application Format and Instructions

 An Excel workbook (Appendix B) has been developed which contains a contact page, annual workplan, application budget summary, and an application budget detail sheet.
 The applicant shall use the proper (College or CDE LEA) workbook when submitting an application and, in order to save the applicant time in filling out redundant information, the workbook is prepopulated and contains formulas to prevent errors in allocation amount, indirect costs, etc.